-For pulling the Docker images from the registry, temporary credentials would need to be configured/overridden in the values.yaml file.
-For getting the temporary credentials, visit the Hyperscale Compliance Download page and log in with your customer login credentials.
+For pulling the Docker images from the registry, permanent credentials associated with your Delphix account would need to be configured in the values.yaml file.
+To get these permanent credentials, visit the Hyperscale Compliance Download page and log in with your credentials.
 Once logged in, select the Hyperscale HELM Repository link and accept the Terms and Conditions.
-Once accepted, login credentials will be presented.
+Once accepted, credentials for the docker image registry will be presented.
 Note them down and edit the imageCredentials.username and imageCredentials.password properties in the values.yaml file as shown below:

 '''

 Credentials to fetch Docker images from Delphix internal repository

 imageCredentials:

 Username to login to docker registry

 username: <username>

 Password to login to docker registry

 password: <password>

 imageCredentials:

 username: <username>

 password: <password>

 '''